ciarteag/Blatter/README.md

 # Project 3 - *Blatter*

-**Name of your app** is a basic twitter app to read your tweets.
+**Blatter** is a basic twitter app to read your tweets.
 It has inspiration from Animal Crossing.

 Time spent: **3** hours spent in total